Intoxicated Driver Resource Center

 If you are sentenced as a first offender, you will be detained, educated, and evaluated for at least six hours each day on two consecutive days - a total of 12 hours - in your county IDRC.

 The Motor Vehicle Commission ( MVC) will send you a notice confirming your license suspension and will bill you $200 for the MVC restoration fee ($100) and the IDP administrative fee ($100).
-The IDP fee is required for each alcohol-related conviction.
-This combined fee of $230 is payable immediately to the Division of Motor Vehicles upon confirmation of your suspension at a 12-hour IDRC or $280 at a 48 hour IDRC.
+Additionally, there is a fee for the IDRC which is dependent on whether you are sentenced to a 12-hour IDRC or a 48-hour IDRC.
 If you are referred to a treatment program you are also responsible for those costs.

 You will pay the IDRC program fee and complete a questionnaire.
 You will attend a series of educational sessions and discussions.
 You will meet with a counselor for a personal evaluative interview.